formester/formester-site/content/blog/registration-forms-101-definition-types-use-cases-more-how-to-create-free-template.md

 Websites with multiple products and services, also often use a General Registration Form, to enlist all their offerings at one place in a consolidated manner, making it easy for users to have an overview and select the one that best fits their requirement.

-## Practical Use-Cases of Registration Forms in Various Industries
+## Real-World Use-Cases of Registration Forms in Various Industries

 ### 1. Medical and Healthcare